-A pencil sharpener, cutting board, and stapler are available in the photocopy room (205B).
+A pencil sharpener, cutting board, and stapler are available in the Computing Room.
 Equipment such as telephones and typewriters located in staff areas (e.g., behind the Circulation Desk, in the Technical Services area, etc.) are for the exclusive use of staff members.
 Please do not ask to use this equipment.